Executive Overview

 Pegasus is offered as a lifestyle residency, and Odyssea Estates is explicit that it is not structured or marketed as a financial product.
 The ownership model is an Exclusive Right to Use for the lifespan of the Ship, anticipated at 40–60 years, with an annual Maintenance & Operations fee set at 10% of the residence price in year one and rising only with the average of published US and EU inflation.
 The case for ownership rests on use, access and lifestyle rather than yield.

 What can be assessed structurally is supply and demand.
-Inventory is fixed at 20 configurations on a single vessel, and the asset class — a zero-emission private residential ship at this scale — has no like-for-like alternative.
+Inventory is limited to a single vessel, between 320 and 500 residences across 20 floor plans depending on the final mix of sizes offered, and the asset class — a zero-emission private residential ship at this scale — has no like-for-like alternative.
 Foundational pricing is offered to early reservers, and the Admiral's Club extends preferred residence positioning to those who align through a non-escrowed development deposit.

 Prospective owners should weigh the pre-construction nature of the project, the right-to-use (rather than freehold) structure, and ongoing operating obligations.
 No specific return projections are implied, and the offering should not be construed as an investment opportunity or financial product.